PRICING NOTICE: Cobalt pricing consultation reminder

 Metal Bulletin would like to remind cobalt market participants that they are invited to contribute to a consultation period, which may or may not result in changes to its cobalt pricing system.

-The consultation, which started in January 2014 and will run until June 2014, will enable Metal Bulletin to consider the views of anyone affected by this possible change.
+The consultation, which started in January 2014 and will run until the end of June, will enable Metal Bulletin to consider the views of anyone affected by this possible change.

 The proposal below may be implemented from January 2015, but only if it is supported by market participants.